 Are you able to capture metrics?
 Are you able to look at TTV, CSAT, time taken per milestone, and slice your data based on region, team, etc.?
-This would give you a clear picture of what the best effort looks like and help you create a benchmark internally for your onboarding function.
+This would give you a clear picture of what the best effort looks like and help you create a benchmark internally for your customer onboarding function.

 Do you have ways to audit compliance with your playbooks and the timelines and processes around them?
 Are you able to check if your team is adhering to best practices?

 Is there a process in place to measure success regularly, say every quarter or so?
-Is there a conscious effort or program geared towards improving your onboarding methodology?
+Is there a conscious effort or program geared towards improving your customer onboarding methodology?

-There are many areas in your onboarding journey where you can automate activities that are being done manually, such as enabling certain features and configurations.
+There are many areas in your customer onboarding journey where you can automate activities that are being done manually, such as enabling certain features and configurations.
 Automating them impacts CES and helps you scale faster.

 Can activities that are being done manually, such as follow-ups and status updates, be automated?
-This frees up time for the onboarding manager, and they can focus on process improvements.
+This frees up time for the customer onboarding manager, and they can focus on process improvements.

-There is no universal ideal or ‘right’ score for your onboarding process.
+There is no universal ideal or ‘right’ score for your customer onboarding process.
 If you score low on a dimension, it is simply a cue for you to reflect upon whether that works for your company or if it is something to focus on.
 If you have multiple areas with low scores and are looking to improve them, you could take one theme, say, every quarter and work towards improving it.

 What is your customer onboarding maturity score?
 Click here to find out